MicrosoftDocs/VBA-Docs/api/Visio.DataRecordsets.AddFromConnectionFile.md

 If the **AddFromConnectionFile** method succeeds, it performs the following actions:

 - Creates a **DataRecordset** object and assigns it the name specified in the Name parameter.
-If you do not specify a name, Visio assigns the data recordset the name of the database table that is the source of the data.
+If you don't specify a name, Visio assigns the data recordset the name of the database table that is the source of the data.

 - Associates a new or existing **DataConnection** object with the **DataRecordset** object.